HABS-BRAIN/ai-driller/articles/eegpt.md

 ### Evaluation

-The model was evaluated on datasets from different EEG paradigms:
+Evaluation of the model was performed on a set of datasets of a different paradigms.
+The list of the  paradigms refered in the original paper is presented below:

 - **MI** – Motor imagery
 - **ME** – Motor execution